-- 8.1 A Head of Department may, in consultation with the Executive Dean or his/her delegated authority in accordance with a list of exemptions approved by the Executive Dean, grant exemption from and award a credit for a module, of which the content of the module was at least 80% the same, to students on the grounds that they have passed a relevant module at the University or at another accredited higher education institution. - 8.2 Exemption from modules and awarding of credit, as stipulated in A-Regulation 8.1, may not be granted for more than half the number of modules required in an undergraduate programme in which exemption and recognition are requested.
-A faculty may determine rules and regulations in this regard congruent with the existing Faculty Rules and Regulations, and subject to approval by Senate.
-At least half the number of semester modules, including the exit level modules where appropriate, should be passed at the University in order for the University to award the diploma or confer the degree.
-The Executive Dean concerned, in consultation with the Registrar, may give permission to the student (for legitimate reasons) to complete such exit level module(s) at another HEI in South Africa, or abroad in accordance with the academic record concerned.
-For the purposes of this sub-regulation, a year module counts as two semester modules, and one term module counts as half a semester module. - 8.3 Only in exceptional circumstances may the Executive Dean or his/her delegated authority grant exemption from an exit level or semester core module that has been passed at another institution or in another programme.
+- 8.1 An HOD may, in consultation with the Executive Dean or their delegated authority, in accordance with a list of exemptions approved by the Executive Dean, grant exemption from and award a credit for a module of which the content of the module was at least 80% the same, to students on the grounds that they have passed a relevant module at the University or at another accredited higher education institution.
+Applications for exemptions must be submitted during the registration period.
+Exceptions to the above rule may only be granted by the Executive Dean in consultation with the HOD and, if required, also the Registrar. - 8.2 Exemption from and awarding of credits for modules, as stipulated in AR 8.1, may not be granted for more than half the number of NQF credits required in an undergraduate programme in which exemption and recognition are requested.
+A faculty may determine rules and regulations in this regard in agreement with the existing Faculty Rules and Regulations, and subject to approval by Senate.
+At least half the number of NQF credits at the exit-level should be passed at the University, for UJ to award the diploma or confer the degree.
+The Executive Dean or their delegated authority concerned, in consultation with the Registrar, may give permission to the student (for legitimate reasons) to complete such exit-level module(s) at another HEI in South Africa, or abroad in accordance with the academic record/transcript concerned. - 8.3 Only in exceptional circumstances may the Executive Dean or their delegated authority grant exemption from an exit-level or a semester core module that has been passed at another institution or in another programme.